 Dispatched the first time a user launches an app and whenever device information changes.

 Dispatched when a player makes an in-app purchase and tracks the purchase amount.

 While we have made our best efforts to keep data consistent between Analytics (Legacy) and Analytics, we’ve taken the opportunity to address customer feedback so there may be some slight inconsistencies when directly comparing the two.
 There are a number of reasons for this:

 - Analytics processes event data every one/two hours compared to the current general audience offering which processes event data every eight hours.

 - Stricter event structure has been introduced to ensure your data is consistent and flows in gameplay order.

 - Event data is processed in raw form to give you the flexibility to query, filter, and group your game data in Data Explorer.

 - Event data from Analytics (Legacy) is available from July onwards.
 Players who installed your game prior to that date will be treated as new players and result in a peak in retention metrics.

-- Metrics are calculated differently in the beta offering.
+- Metrics are calculated differently.
 For example, session length is determined by calculating the time difference between events in a session compared to tracking the session length on the client’s device.
 Check out the KPI and metric explanations available in the dashboards and metric dropdown in data explorer.